Teluk Bahang: Tourist attractions

 Launched in 2017 as the aquatic version of the ESCAPE Adventure Play, the ESCAPE Water Play consists of a variety of aquatic attractions and swimming pools, including the world's longest water slide.

 Infrastructure

-Completed in 1999, the Teluk Bahang Dam, the largest reservoir on Penang Island, is capable of storing 19.24 billion litres of water.
+Completed in 1999, the Teluk Bahang Dam, the largest reservoir in George Town, is capable of storing 18.24 billion litres of water.
 It also holds the distinction of being the only dam in Malaysia to be built within a few kilometres from the sea.
 In addition, the dam functions as a sports venue, as the yearly Penang International Dragon Boat Festival is held within the dam.
 The dragon boat race, held every December, attracts dozens of local and international teams, such as from Singapore, Hong Kong, China and Thailand.